-Here are a few easy ways to ensure your Storefront makes a strong impression for your business year-round:
+Here are a few easy ways to ensure your Storefront will make a strong first impression for your business this engagement season:

-Review your main image – and make sure it still stands out!
+Upload high-quality images – and make sure your main image stands out!

-- Test it on mobile.
-Couples are browsing through Storefronts on their phones, so take a moment to ensure that your thumbnail is compatible.
+Test it on mobile.
+42% of the time couples are looking at your Storefronts from their phone, so take a moment to ensure that your thumbnail is compatible.
 Is it missing the detail you were trying to show?
 Did you turn the couple into headless horsemen?
 If so, fix it!

-Pro tip: Make sure your main image and photos meet WeddingWire’s Storefront content guidelines when making updates.
+Pro tip: Make sure your main image and photos meet WeddingWire’s Storefront content requirements when making updates.

 Verify that all information is up-to-date.